xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 2/11/20
+   * WebAssign homework.
+   * Complete Task 4.7.
+Let me know if you want to present.
+   * Documentary movie about Maryam Mirzakhni, Wednesday, Feb.
+12, 12:30pm at Hubbard Hall 205.

+ * 2/6/20
+   * WebAssign homework.
+   * Complete Tasks 4.2 to 4.5.
+Focus on your group's priority first.

  * 2/4/20
    * WebAssign homework.
    * Complete the rest of Task 3.9 and let me know if you want to present.